couchbaselabs/couchbase-lite-tests/tests/README.md

 `pip install cbltest --extra-index-url https://proget.sc.couchbase.com/pypi/mobile-python/simple`

-There are three tests in this folder corresponding to the first three tests in the 001-basic-replication.md spec.
-They are not entirely complete but do actually test something.
-If you want to run all three you will need to make sure that there is at least 1 GiB of RAM available for the server cluster during config since the tests will create 2 512 MiB buckets.
+If you want to run the tests in this folder you will need to make sure that there is at least 1 GiB of RAM available for the server cluster during config since the tests will create 2 512 MiB buckets.
 (The first test uses the `names` bucket and the second two use `travel`).